Markus Pesch 1ec88f37fb

 The SSH client directory ~/.ssh can also be managed via the Ansible role.
 This supports the creation and management of ~/.ssh/config, ~/.ssh/authorized_keys as well as the maintenance of private and public SSH keys.

 The following example create two entries in ~/.ssh/authorized_keys.
 One normal SSH access for claire.
 If bob establish a SSH connection the command /usr/local/bin/upload-file.sh will be executed and exited.
+Furthermore, environment variables can be espcilitly defined, to consume it during execution of the command.

 The private key toor@toor-pc.ed25519.key must be stored in ssh/private_keys.
 The public key will be automatically extracted from the private key.